Mobile Live Streaming: How to Live Stream from a Mobile Phone

 2. Use Smart Shots and Angles

+Without the use of professional equipment, it takes some creativity on your part to live stream with a phone.
 The shots and angles you use determine how your subjects will look in the video.
-In fact, you can use angles and shots strategically to convey a message or set the tone for your content.
+You can use angles and shots strategically to convey a message or set the tone for your content.

 As we mentioned, it’s a good idea to use an external microphone.
 Although many modern smartphones have superb cameras, the built-in microphones have room for improvement.
-An inexpensive lapel mic will make a huge difference.
+An inexpensive lapel mic will make a huge difference to the audio quality of your live stream.

 Additionally, be mindful of background noise.
-Some noise is natural, but filming near a lawnmower, busy road or a large group of people may drown out your voice in the broadcast.
+Some noise is natural, but filming near a lawnmower, a busy road, or a large group of people may drown out your voice in the broadcast.

 4. Use a Reliable Internet Connection

 A tethered internet connection is the most ideal for live streaming, but that isn’t an option when you’re streaming from your smartphone.
-A private Wi-Fi network is the next best choice.
+A private Wi-Fi network is the next best choice. for a mobile streaming setup.
 If you are in public, a private hotspot is a good alternative.

 We only recommend using cellular data as a last resort.
 It is a less reliable option.